Home Child-Care Provider and Home Support Worker Pilot: Admissibility and final decision

 Officers may assess the likelihood that the applicant will have access to funds by taking into consideration the wages specified in the job offer, and the prevailing wage in the province where the applicant intends to reside.

-They may also consider whether the principal applicant’s spouse or dependant(s) at age of majority will accompany the applicant on an open work permit.
-The likelihood of supporting income from the spouse or dependant(s) at age of majority can be taken into consideration in the officer’s assessment.
-When assessing the applicant’s ability to financially support themselves and their dependants officers may take into account whether the applicant’s spouse or dependants at age of majority will contribute by considering their
+Consideration should also be given on the likelihood of supporting income from the accompanying spouse or dependant(s) at age of majority on an open work permit.
+When assessing the applicant’s ability to financially support themselves and their dependants, officers may take into account whether the applicant’s spouse or dependants will contribute by considering their

 - transferable skills